MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 1. Select the remote target using the standard **Debug** toolbar in Visual Studio.

-   When the remote target is available, you'll see it listed by either name or IP address.
+   When the remote target is available, you see it listed by name or IP address.

    ![Screenshot showing a Remote target IP address.](media/remote_target.png)

-      If you haven't connected to the remote target yet, you'll see an instruction to use [Linux Connection Manager](connect-to-your-remote-linux-computer.md) to connect to the remote target.
+      If you haven't connected to the remote target yet, you see instructions to use [Linux Connection Manager](connect-to-your-remote-linux-computer.md) to connect to the remote target.

    ![Screenshot showing the Remote Architecture, which is x64.](media/architecture.png)